 FAQ

 File and folder monitoring enables you to see, in real-time, when a user accessed and used sensitive files and folders on Windows servers, virtual servers, or in your cloud storage.
 It also showcases access events, such as file ownership changes, file reading, writing, deleting, renaming, effective permissions, modifications, or attribute changes.
+Importantly, file and folder monitoring detects and audits when files are deleted, helping to identify unauthorized file removal or mass delete events.
+Actions such as delete and deleted files are tracked to ensure security, compliance, and activity auditing.

 File and folder monitoring may be used for files, folders, and subfolders, as well as selections of files, folders, and subfolders.